Hammarn/1MB335/Lab5.md

 Find the *16S* sequence for the mitochondrial genome with identifier AY463959.1.
 Perform the alignment again with the new replacement cheetah sequence (see Step 2e).
 Visualize it.
 Is the issue solved?

 **Question 8.
 Show your new alignment to a teaching assistant.
-If you cannot show it, submit the corresponding alignment.**
+If you cannot show it, submit the corresponding alignment file (.clustal).**

 The main take-home message from this step is that it is important to examine your alignments well.
 Sometimes some sequences will genuinely be longer or shorter than other sequences; however, it might also be due to some errors!